pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

   If you do not have a mobile app, we can provide your customers with <b class="term">Xpollens Authenticator</b>.
 </Highlight>

-### 1. Loading: Check security-wallet's state
+### Loading: Check security-wallet's state

 Once a new user downloads your mobile application, you will need to check if his/her app is already securely binded or not.
 This can be achieved by looking at the ```state```  property of the security wallet.
 More info regarding this feature in the [SDK documentation](https://doc.antelop-solutions.com/latest/wallet/sdk/wallet_management.html).

 The SDK feature you are looking for to trigger the security-wallet and start the device-binding is the ``` walletManager.connect() ```.

-### 1. Loading: Check device elligibility
+### Loading: Check device elligibility

 If the wallet is ``` onProvisioningRequired ``` then an initializing is required.
 If not, then you can skip very step and go directly to your Home Page.
 More info regarding this feature in the [SDK documentation](https://doc.antelop-solutions.com/latest/wallet/general/getting-started.html).

 The SDK feature you are looking for to trigger the security-wallet and start the device-binding is the ``` walletProvisioning.initialize() ```.

-### 1. Loading: Obtain access to both webcams of the smartphone
+### Loading: Obtain access to both webcams of the smartphone

 The app will require accessing both webcams, for scanning QR Code and Identity documentation, and possibly for performing a selfie.
 Please refer to Apple & Google Coding Rulebooks.

-### 2. Provisionning: Scan QR code
+### Provisionning: Input Activation Code

 You will then need to match this user with the user you already know.
 This can be done via the ``` PROVISIONNING BLOCK ``` of our SDK, using our **Activation Code**, handed to you in our **Callback Type 35**.
+If your customer is moving from laptop to smartphone, the **Activation Code** obtained on the laptop can be transformed into a QR Code, which can then be scanned from the smartphone.
 This should happen quite early in your process, as it will secure your mobile app and ensure we can contact your customer by push-notifications.

 The SDK feature you are looking for to trigger the security-wallet and start the device-binding is the ``` walletProvisioning.launch( activationCode ) ```.